 Making Peanut Satay Chicken Stir-Fry

-I recommend boneless skinless chicken breasts for this recipe.
-Slice them into bite-sized thin strips and they are ready to be cooked!
+I recommend using boneless skinless chicken breasts sliced into thin strips for this recipe.

-If you don’t have breasts on hand, boneless skinless chicken thighs also work great for this recipe!
-Cook them the same as the recipe directs for the breasts.
+If you don’t have breasts on hand, boneless skinless chicken thighs also work great in this recipe.
+Cut and cook them the same as the recipe directs for the breasts.

 - Mushrooms